thinkWhere/GeoServer-Docker/README.md

 GeoServer version is controlled by the variable in Dockerfile or the build script, or download the WAR bundle for the version you want to `resources/geoserver.zip` before building.

+### Community Plugins

+Community plugins are also available (S3 Geotiff) and can be added by placing the appropraite zip file(s) in the same location.
+They are not available from the SourceForge source used in the build scripts, so additional scripting has been included to source them from [GeoSever](https://build.geoserver.org/).
+Make sure that these lines are included and the list of plugins includes the plugin(s) required.
 ### Custom Fonts

 To include any .ttf fonts with symbols in your container, copy them into the `resources/fonts` folder